-We work with local, state and federal agencies in implementing programs to encourage safedigging and pipeline-security practices and to ensure high-quality pipeline monitoring and maintenance.
+We work with local, state and federal agencies in implementing programs to encourage safe-digging and pipeline-security practices and to ensure high-quality pipeline monitoring and maintenance.

-Please take the time to review this information and share it with your co-workers.
-Many of the provisions in this handbook are covered by Michigan law Public Act 174 of 2013 included on pages 25 - 36 of this handbook.
+Please review this information and share it with your co-workers.
+Much of the information in this handbook is covered by Michigan law Public Act 174 of 2013 included on pages 20 - 32.